YuvaSec/Hashnode/draft-6812bf5a3fc9c5dc59e522f7.md

 * **Be Cautious with Emails**: Beware of phishing emails that may attempt to trick you into revealing personal information.​

-**Anecdote:** Think of these precautions as locking your doors and windows at night.
-While you can't see potential intruders, taking these steps makes it much harder for them to get in.​

 ---